 Recent Auto Product Defects

-Over the past several years there have been many dangerous and defective automotive parts that have been found to be defective.
-Below are just a few of the largest and most significant current defects:
+Over the past year there have been many dangerous and defective automotive parts that have been found to be defective.
+Below are just a few of the largest and most significant current recalls:

 Our experienced product liability lawyers have built a track record of success advocating on behalf of our clients, and we’ve delivered sound results.
 Whether by settlement, or through negotiations we will aggressively fight for our clients to secure the compensation they deserve.
 We have the resources, experience and skill necessary to take on large automobile manufacturers, suppliers and dealerships.